-What are the Results of a Joint Replacement?
+What Are the Results of a Joint Replacement?

-Results will vary depending on the quality of the surrounding tissue, the severity of the arthritis at the time of surgery, the patient's activity level, and the patient's adherence to the doctor's orders.
-Most patients have improved pain and increased function and quality of life within 6-9 months after surgery.
-With proper care, you can expect your joint to last for 1520 year.
+Results depend on many factors including surrounding tissue, the severity of the arthritis at the time of surgery, the patient's activity level, and the patient's adherence to the doctor's orders.